Ironical-Suburb/Data-Munchers/EXPLANATION.md

 - Booking.com API rate limits can block hotel/flight search, requiring retries or mocking fallback.
 - If user submits an invalid or ambiguous city name, destination ID lookup may fail.
 - Although Gemini is guided with structured prompts, occasional overconfident or off-topic answers can appear.
-- Memory is session-based and not tied to persistent user identity.